samayo/bulletproof/README.md

 The objective it to give you the ultimate flexibility on what to display inside your meta tags!!

-First!!
-If that "meta-tags" term if a bit fuzzy to you, then look down.
+First!
+If that "meta-tags" term is a bit fuzzy to you, then look down.
 (No!!
 Not your pants. the picture you stoopied :)

       <!DOCTYPE html>
       <html lang="en-US">